ezweave/pretty-functional/chapters/two/two.md

 Now that you are somewhat familiar with a _stream_, let's talk about `Observable`s.

 We're kind of hinted at what an `Observable` does already, with some of our example code.  _However_, we haven't explicitly called out the construct that is `Observable`.
-This is often how `redux` developers get exposed to `rxjs` as `redux-observable` pulls this concept into the `redux` world.
+This is often how `redux` developers get exposed to `rxjs` as `redux-observable` pulls this concept into the `redux` world, but that's another book and I'm not going to teach you `redux` (it has almost nothing to do with being "pretty functional").

 First, let's just look at some code.
 This is a _slight_ variation on the [very basic example](https://rxjs-dev.firebaseapp.com/guide/observable) you can find in the `rxjs` documentation.